 Army Supply or Surplus: Army surplus retailers often carry flame-resistant clothing.
 This can be a particularly useful source for those seeking fire-resistant undergarments for cooler burn days.

 Cotton/Wool “Normal” Clothing: For those who want or need to wear clothing they currently own, be sure that clothing is not synthetic.
 Synthetic fibers that are not specifically designed to be fire-resistant generally melt when heated, which can cause serious health and safety risks during a burn.
 100% Cotton or wool are generally good options.

 Cotton Safety Vests: For those wearing clothing in dull colors, particularly workwear brands or army surplus, it would be wise to purchase a fire-resistant safety vest to be visible to other burners.
 At minimum, wear at least one clothing or PPE item that is brightly colored and visible.

 Where Can I Find PPE Clothing?

-Many forestry supply stores carry nomex and other PPE.
+Many forestry supply stores carry Nomex and other PPE.
 Army Supply or Surplus retailers also often carry flame-resistant clothing.
+Workwear brands and other non-Nomex clothing can be found at many retailers, particularly farm or outdoor supply stores.
 Those living in areas with Prescribed Burn Associations (PBAs) or similar landowner associations may be able to borrow PPE from those associations or their members.
 Members may also be able to provide local, affordable recommendations for where to purchase PPE.

 - eFIRE Equipment Videos – The eFIRE site guides prospective burners through the process of planning, conducting, and evaluating prescribed fire.
 The Equipment site includes videos about options for various parts of PPE.